tooevangelist/paysuper-js-sdk/README.md

 ## Usage

-You can create an instance of a PaySuper Form on your website using this sample code.
+You can create an instance of a Checkout Form on your website using this sample code.

 > Use your IDs for the Project and Products found in your merchant account in the PaySuper Admin.
 To get the Project and Product IDs click on the Product from the Products list page and copy the ID from an opened page URL.